hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803440v4-llms-are-single-threaded-reasoners-demystifying-the-working-mechanis.md

 ---
 layout: default
-title: LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking
+title: "LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking"
 ---

 # LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking